 The mission of the Hebrew Home of Greater Washington is to provide quality care that respects Jewish values, particularly to those in greatest need.
 We are a local not-for-profit organization, and our doors are open to all in the community.

-Learn highlights of our history
+Highlights of our history

 In 1910, Hymen Goldman, then a young salesman making his rounds, saw a bearded Jewish man sitting on a bread box in front of a grocery store, crying.
 The old man's situation became the subject of a discussion among community-minded individuals who were concerned about the lack of care for the aged.
 They collected funds to take care of this elderly gentleman -- nickels and dimes --and made arrangements for room and board in a widow's home.
 She was paid $3 a week.
 The Hebrew Home was born.

-Meet residents of the past
+Residents of the past

 In the 1980s, Linda Gordon Kuzmack and Shulamith (Shelly) Weisman interviewed Hebrew Home residents whose personal stories captured the Jewish immigrant experience and published To Make a Dream Come True: Stories of the Hebrew Home of Greater Washington.
 We would like to share their inspiring tales: